 Why does party matter?Published 12:00am Wednesday, October 17, 2012

-One week ago today, former River Falls Mayor Mary Hixon was arrested for stealing more than $201,000.over-all
+One week ago today, former River Falls Mayor Mary Hixon was arrested for stealing more than $201,000.

 Since then, one question has been posed to me countless times – Is Mrs. Hixon a Republican or a Democrat?